 After returning to SC in early December, we continued our extended trip and drove to an area just north of Monterrey, MX in 2 days.
-We were able to use Houston, TX as a stopping point, which allowed us to visit with Paul's brother and wife.
-Crossing into Mexico was a breeze and before we knew it we were in El Potrero Chico, just outside the northern town of Hidalgo.
-We had been to El Potrero several times in the past; the area is known for its excellent rock climbing on steep limestone fins that can go quite tall (up to 2500').
+We were able to use Houston, known for its excellent rock climbing on steep limestone fins that can go quite tall (up to 2500').
 There were substantially fewer climbers there than in prior years, likely because of the well publicized dangers from cartel violence.
 Even so, we were able to meet up with old friends and make new ones.
 The climbing was great; though the weather was a bit cooler than normal.